sbcclashibi/website/_posts/commentary/2023-09-14-commentary-triumph-of-the-cross-year-a.md

 ---
-title: "Commentary: Feast of the Triumph of the Cross"
+title: "Commentary: Solemnity of the Triumph of the Cross"
 layout: reader
 description: "Theme: We should glory in the cross of our Lord Jesus Christ"
 feature_image: posts/triumph-of-the-cross-year-a.jpg